To the page content

 This is where the Swiss startup Soobr kicks in with its Software-as-a-Service (SaaS) smart cleaning solution.
 It enables artificial intelligence (AI) to be used to develop optimal cleaning routes.
 Cleaning is only undertaken where it is needed and in the most sensible sequence in order to eliminate unnecessary routes.
 Infrastructural facility management, which includes cleaning, can in this way be optimized.

-Data for a Customized Cleaning Concept
+Data for a customised cleaning concept

 The solution and the compilation of cleaning routes are based on data such as up-to-date room utilization.
 It can come from different sources and be derived from, say, room plans, existing occupancy systems or from IoT sensors in the offices that record room utilization.
 At Soobr this information converges on an online platform.
 Facility management systems already in use, such as occupancy systems, can be linked to the platform via an API interface.